 This principle has a long tradition in Switzerland and it is based on the idea that all insureds form a group.Each person makes a contribution so that in an emergency there are enough resources available to give someone the help they need when they need it.
 This means that even those who are in perfect health and never need to see a doctor pay their monthly premium and thus indirectly provide for those who are ill and need more medical support.
 It is the task of the federal government, cantons, municipalities and health insurance companies to keep this group balanced.
 That’s why decisions in the Swiss healthcare system are always taken in the interest of the group as a whole.

-In Switzerland there are different premium regions for each health insurance company.
+In Switzerland there are different premium regions for the health insurance company.
 These are specified by the federal government.
 This means that your premium is based not only on your age and sex but also where you live.
 Generally speaking, premiums tend to be higher in cities than in rural areas.
 This is because health costs are higher in cities as the density of doctors, hospitals and nursing homes is higher.
 There are currently 42 premium regions in Switzerland.
 Each canton has at least one region, for example the cantons of Aargau, Appenzell Innerrhoden, Basel and Geneva, and a maximum of three, for example Bern, St. Gallen and Zurich.
 Find out here how you can save money on your premiums.

 Our Welcome to Switzerland team will be happy to help – by phone, email or chat.
 We’ll help you find the right health insurance solution for you.
 Our experts speak German, English, French and Italian.